justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 string except the last, either a Part is created or an error is thrown.

-The type of Part created is determined by the syntactic position at the end of the string, or a the end of the current attribute value.
+The type of Part created is determined by the syntactic position at the end of the string or at the end of the current attribute value.

 #### By example